 As you continue to enter more letters in the Search box, the results are screened more finely.
+You can also use one of the checkboxes to specify your search.

 - 2. To select ONE contract, double-click on the desired symbol, in the left box, to move it into the Selected Symbols box on the right. - 3.
 To select MULTIPLE symbols, hold your CTRL key, and click on each symbol in the right hand selection box.
 When you have all of the desired symbols selected, press the ENTER key to move the range to the right side.